VexiDev/Puppeteer/README.md

 <!-- Description -->

 > [!Note]
-> Puppeteer is a learning project for exploring concurrency in java!
+> **Puppeteer is a learning project for exploring concurrency in java!**
-> <br>In almost all cases it is recommended to just use `java.util.concurrent.ExecutorService`
+> <br>It is not advised to use this in a production environment!

 <span style="color: #00C2FF;">`TL;DR`</span> A process manager for sequential or concurrent execution of repeating asynchronous tasks